VIBE: Romantic, Family Friendly

 Siesta Key Beach Water

 Emerald water is the color you will see when you visit the Gulf of Mexico in Siesta Key.
 It is so clear that you can see fish and other sea life up to 20 feet deep.
 It is shallow close to the shore.
 This makes it a great place for people who like to go deep-sea fishing, scuba diving, or snorkeling.
 Siesta Key water is some of the cleanest in the world.
 It has been ranked as one of the best beaches in America by TripAdvisor for five years in a row.
 The water is so crystal clear that you can see all the way to the bottom, which makes it perfect for aquatic activities.
 You will be amazed at the variety of sea life you will encounter including manatee, dolphins and large fish swimming close by.
-Don't be nervous...just enjoy this natural wonder.
+Don't be nervous...just enjoy this natural wonder passing by your feet.

 Siesta Key Beach Parking and Amenities

 Parking at Siesta Key Beach is free!
-However, get there before 10am or you will have trouble finding a spot (by noon all parking spots were gone).
+However, get there before 10am or you will have trouble finding a spot (by noon all parking spots were gone when we visited).
 It is quite a long walk from the parking lot to the beachfront.
 If you are prepared ahead of time with your beach gear well packed, then it won't be so bad.
 Siesta Key is a big beach with lots of area to cover, just like Sand Key Park in Clearwater.
 So make sure you don't have to return to your vehicle by including everything you need the first time: water, snacks, sunscreen, hats, umbrella and towels.
 You can rent chairs and umbrellas if necessary, but it can be pricey (up to $50 a day, similar to Key West).
 This parking lot even has RV parking but spaces are limited and are taken quickly.
 There is no overnight parking.
 Siesta Key Beach is accessible.
 It has added is a 400 ft. woven mat (Mobi-Mat) along the beach so that people in wheelchairs or families with strollers can be close to the shore.
 Having an accessible vacation day is important to Sarasota County beaches, and you can reserve a free beach wheelchair for Siesta Beach.
 Get more information here.

 Speaking of snacks...Siesta Key Beach has an awesome concession offering on the upper deck of their pavilion.
 They even have wine, beer and frozen cocktails!
 Of course you can buy hamburgers or a hotdog, but why not try a panini or wings?
 We knew Siesta Key Beach was special but this takes it to another level of island time!
 If you're feeling in need of some Italian food, take a walk over to St. Armands Circle and try Rico's Pizzeri.
 They have award winning Sicilian food.
 For more Sarasota food options check out foodielifesarasota on instagram.